anthonyto/Zapskills/README.md

 ### RVM

-Clone repository onto a desired location on your machine
+Clone repository onto a desired location on your machine.

 The application uses Ruby on Rails.
 We use RVM to manage our Rubies and gemsets.
-Go ahead and install rvm at rvm.io.
+Go ahead and install rvm at [rvm.io](https://rvm.io).

-Once you've installed RVM, then run
+Once you've installed RVM, run

 `$ rvm install 2.2.0`